-Recreation or the use of leisure time is becoming one of the fastest growing facets of American life.
+Recreation, or the use of leisure time, is becoming one of the fastest growing facets of American life.
 With the increased interest in recreation is a need for trained recreation personnel-trained not only in the technical aspects of the field, but in leadership as well.
 Recreational programs at Pima Community College are divided into three areas: degree programs for recreational leader and natural resource recreation, with both aimed at direct employment; and the pre-professional transfer program.
 Students enrolled in the programs will be able to enter the career ladder at any stage, functioning as a recreation attendant, park aide, activity specialist, facility manager or natural resource technician.
 With increased education and recreational experience, the student will be able to enter positions requiring more responsibility on the career ladder approach.

 Graduates planning to enter positions with state, municipal or federal agencies will be required to take Civil Service examinations.

-Natural Resource Recreation Recreation Leader Associate of Applied Science Degree For Direct Employment
+Natural Resource Recreation Recreation Leader

-Required Courses (62-72) First Semester Cr.
-Hrs.
-Writing I WRT 101 3 Mathematics of Business BUS 51 3 Intro. to Parks & Recreation REC 101 3 Ecoloay I LSC 150 4 Option A or B 3-5 16 - 18Second Semester Writing II or WRT 102 Technical Communications WRT 154 33324 Business & Professional Comm.
-SPE 120 Outdoor Recreation-Education REC 115 Survival REC 118 Ecology II LSC 151 Option A or B 1 - 316 - 18Third Semester Recreation Admin. & Finance REC 103 3 Public Relations & Communigraphics REC 74 33 Western Land Vertebrates LSC 172 Geology of the Western U.S. ESC 110 3 Option A or B 3-6 15 - 18Fourth Semester Group Leadership REC 102 2333 Cons. of Natural Resources LSC 170 Survey of Western Flora LSC 171 Cooperative Recreation Training REC 299 Option A or B 4-7 15 - 18
+Required Courses (62-72) Writing I Mathematics of Business Intro. to Parks & Recreation Ecology I Option A or B First Semester WRT 101 BUS 51 REC 101 LSC 150 3 3 3 4 3-5 16-18 Writing II or Technical Communications Business & Professional Comm.
+Outdoor Recreation-Education Survival Ecology II Option A or B Second Semester WRT 102 WRT 154 SPE 120 REC 115 REC 118 LSC 151 3 3 3 2 4 1-3 16-18 Third Semester Recreation Admin. & Finance REC 103 3 Public Relations & Communigraphics Western Land Vertebrates Geology of the Western U.S. Option A or B REC 74 LSC 172 ESC 110 3 3 3 3-6 15-18 Fourth Semester Group Leadership Cons. of Natural Resources Survey of Western Flora Cooperative Recreation Training Option A or B REC 102 LSC 170 LSC 171 REC 299 2 3 3 3 4-7 15-18